Identity theft: Philippines

-Social networking sites are one of the most famous spreaders of posers in the online community, giving the users the freedom to post any information they want without any verification that the account is being used by the real person.

 The Philippines, which ranks eighth in the numbers of users of Facebook and other social networking sites (such as Twitter, Multiply and Tumblr), has been known as a source of various identity theft problems.
 Identities of people who carelessly put personal information on their profiles can easily be stolen just by simple browsing.
 Some people meet online, get to know each other through Facebook chat, and exchange messages that share private information.
 Others get romantically involved with online friends and end up sharing too much information (such as their social security number, bank account, home address, and company address).

 This phenomenon leads to the creation of the Cybercrime Prevention Act of 2012 (Republic Act No. 10175).
 Section 2 of this act states that it recognizes the importance of communication and multimedia for the development, exploitation, and dissemination of information, but violators will be punished by the law through imprisonment or a fine upwards of ₱200,000, but not exceeding ₱1,000,000, or (depending on the damage caused) both.